CasparCG/server/BUILDING.md

 -DENABLE_HTML=OFF - useful if you lack CEF, and would like to build without that module.

--DUSE_STATIC_BOOST=OFF - (Linux only) link against shared version of Boost.
+-DUSE_STATIC_BOOST=ON - (Linux only, default OFF) statically link against Boost.

--DUSE_SYSTEM_FFMPEG - (Linux only) use the version of ffmpeg from your OS.
+-DUSE_SYSTEM_FFMPEG=OFF - (Linux only, default ON) use the version of ffmpeg from your OS.

+-DUSE_SYSTEM_CEF=OFF - (Linux only, default ON) use the version of CEF from your OS.
+This expects to be using builds from https://launchpad.net/~casparcg/+archive/ubuntu/ppa

+-DDIAG_FONT_PATH - Specify an alternate path/font to use for the DIAG window.
+On linux, this will often want to be set to an absolute path of a font